vincentchu/eth-private-net/README.md

 198218
 ```

 Next, we'll create an instance of the transaction, and deploy it.
-We can then obtain the deployed contract's address from the receipt (`0x48c1bdb954c945a57459286719e1a3c86305fd9e` in the example):
+We can then obtain the deployed contract's address from the receipt (**Note:** The address of the deployed contract is `0x48c1b...` in the example, but will be different for you):

 ```
 # As alice: